ibm-cloud-docs/vmwaresolutions/services/managinghtcc.md

 2. Right-click **CC1** or **CC2**, and then click **Open Console**.
 3. Log in to the console by using the console credentials that you can find on the HyTrust CloudControl service details page.

-For more information, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).
+For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

+## Known issue about Network Time (NTP) displayed as disabled
+{: #managinghtcc-known-issue-ntp}

+On the web console for Hytrust CloudControl v5.6, if you navigate to General > Health, the Network Time (NTP) value in the Services section might be shown as disabled.
+Although the value shows disabled on the console, NTP is working as expected.

 ## Enabling internet access for the HyTrust CloudControl VMs
 {: #managinghtcc-internet-access}